 The Media Gallery tool inside Canvas allows you to see basic statistics about which students have viewed a video.
 To view statistics, follow the instructions below –

 NOTE: Data is collected ongoing for any given video.
-It does not reset after a certain period of time.
-So, if a video is used in multiple courses, or during multiple semesters, all that data will be combined.
+It does not reset after a certain period of time, or when a course ends.
+So, if a video is used in multiple courses, or during multiple semesters, all the data will be combined.

 In Canvas, go to the Media Gallery in a course

 Under the video click the ACTIONS tab and choose "Analytics"

 Set the time-span for the analytics you'd like to see

 Click the "Dashboard" tab to see general metrics (aggregate metrics) for a video

 Definitions for general metrics (aggregate metrics for all student viewers combined):